QuentinRa/blog.quentinra.dev/operating-systems/windows/_knowledge/index.md

 In "Advanced Sharing," you can set the share name, the maximum number of simultaneous users, and set the share permissions.

 Share permissions are only applied for remote users, along NTFS permissions.
-They are only three: Full Control, Change, Read.
+There are only three: Full Control, Change, Read.

-🔒 It uses the [CIFS](/operating-systems/networking/protocols/cifs.md) protocol.
+🔒 They use the [CIFS](/operating-systems/networking/protocols/cifs.md) protocol.

 ➡️ Shares are mostly used with `Network Attached Storage (NAS)`, `Storage Area Network (SAN)`, or [Active Directory](/operating-systems/cloud/active-directory/_knowledge/index.md).
 </div><div>